NewsonUpreti/Docker/README.md

 ## 9. Dockerization of Node.js Application (Dockerfile).

 ## 10. Docker compose
+> [!info] Docker compose is a tool for defining and running multi-container application.
+* we write docker compose in a .yaml(yet another markup language) file. now we run the docker containers from this file instead of the terminal
+* Easy structuring and editing/updating.
 ### a.
 Services.
 ### b.
 Port Mapping.
 ### c.
 Env Variables.